skye2k2/movie-picker/README.md

 If this scenario sounds familiar, then you may be able to benefit from this little application as much as I have. :)

 ###Demo: <http://skye2k2.github.io/movie-picker/>
+Note: Demo is not able to load movie posters because the API blocks requests from the Github domain--they should load just fine, locally.

 How to use:
 ------